 \subsubsection{Our Redirection Pipeline}

-Building on these insights, we propose an automatic redirection pipeline in \saferedirector, which implements a token-level, minimal intervention principle.
+Building on these insights, we propose an automatic redirection pipeline in \saferedirector that follows a token-level, minimal-intervention principle.
+Concretely, the fused representation $f_{\text{attn}}$ is further used to predict the redirection variables.
 This approach enables precise semantic redirection while maximizing the preservation of benign content.
 Upon detection of unsafe content, \saferedirector adaptively modifies only those prompt tokens identified as contributing to unsafe semantics, leaving the remainder of the prompt embedding unchanged.

-Fig. \ref{fig:safeguide} shows our redirection mechanism, which computes three key factors: (1) the token-wise shift vector ($\Delta$) denotes the direction of correction in the embedding space; (2) the adaptive scaling factor $\alpha$ determines the magnitude of correction; and (3) the soft mask $m$ determines the locations of tokens for corrections.
-These three factors form a robust and flexible intervention pipeline, enabling dynamic adjustment to both prompt-induced and latent-induced unsafe content, and ensuring precise and context-aware redirection.
-Below we describe how to predict these factors.
+Figure~\ref{fig:safeguide} shows our redirection mechanism, which computes three key token-level factors: (1) the shift vector ($\Delta$) denotes the embedding-level correction direction; (2) the adaptive scaling factor $\alpha$ determines the magnitude of correction; and (3) the soft mask $m$ determines the locations of tokens for corrections.
+These three factors form a robust and flexible intervention pipeline, enabling dynamic adjustment to both prompt-induced and latent-induced unsafe content and ensuring precise and context-aware redirection.
+Below, we describe how to predict these factors.

 \textbf{Intervention Shift Vector ($\Delta$)}.
 Directly predicting an accurate shift vector $\Delta$ for prompt redirection is inherently challenging due to the complexity and high dimensionality of the embedding space.
-Inspired by advances in adversarial attack research, particularly in classification tasks~\cite{iclr/boundary-attack,aaai/ADBA}, we note a strong analogy: adversarial attackers aim to cross the decision boundary with minimal but effective perturbation, much like safe redirection in our context requires traversing the ``safe boundary'' in the embedding space.
+Inspired by advances in adversarial attack research, particularly in classification tasks~\cite{iclr/boundary-attack,aaai/ADBA}, we note a strong analogy: adversarial attackers aim to cross the decision boundary with minimal but effective perturbation, much like safe redirection in our context that requires traversing the ``safe boundary'' in the embedding space.
 Consequently, our network is designed to focus primarily on predicting the direction of $\Delta$, denoted as $\tilde{\Delta}$, rather than its absolute value.
-This approach reflects the intuition that directionality is more learnable and generalizable than precise magnitude in high-dimensional settings.
-For each prompt token, the intervention feature is constructed by concatenating the joint generative context, the cross-attended prompt representation, and the original token embedding with appropriate dimension alignment.
-This composite feature is then processed by a cross-attention-augmented MLP and a LoRA-based low-rank adapter, producing a per-token shift vector $\Delta$.
-The final, normalized direction $\tilde{\Delta}$ provides the basis for subsequent adaptive scaling and token selection.
+This choice reflects the intuition that directionality is more learnable and generalizable than precise magnitude in high-dimensional settings.